The Simple Art of Toy Rotation

 How to reduce, refine, organise and present toys to facilitate creative, independent play.

-This is the course that I wish had been available to me three years ago, when I felt overwhelmed by the clutter in my home.
+This is the course that I wish had been available to me four years ago, when I felt overwhelmed by the clutter in my home.
 So much so, that it had a significant negative impact on my mental health and wellbeing.
 I fantasised about a great wind blowing in and taking with it all of my possessions, enabling me to start from scratch, but equally I felt paralysed by my inability to make decisions about what I could and should part with.
 I spent all of my precious free time cleaning, organising and rearranging toys and resources.

 Does this sound familiar?
 Is this you?
 Then, what if I was to tell you that you could be happier with less?
 That your children could be happier with less?
 That you will have more space in your life.
 Not just physical space, although you will have that too, but space in your day for play and fun.
 Space to follow your own interests and meet your own needs.
 Space to be still.
 Space in your life to cultivate more joy through quality family time.